Zuzanna-Szymanska/Non-local-proliferation-model/README.md

 File figures_Inverse_Proliferation.R is an auxiliary code used to create figures in [1].

 File convergence_2D.py contains code for determining the order of convergence of the ETB-based method for a non-local model of 2D cellular colony dynamics with a discontinuous interaction kernel.

 File convergence_3D.py contains code for determining the order of convergence of the ETB-based method for a non-local model of 3D cellular colony dynamics with a discontinuous interaction kernel.

-File flatmetric.py contains procedures for computing Wasserstein and flat metric.
+File flatmetric.py contains procedures for computing Wasserstein and flat metrics.